fretboardfreak/gridrealm/src/gridrealm/docs/dev/devstack.rst

 ------

-This is a webpage using javascript and HTML5 to send REST API requests to the `API Server`_, load asset images from the `Asset Server`_ then display the game UI and interact with the user.
+This is a webpage using javascript and HTML5 to send REST API requests to the `API Server`_, load asset images, display the game UI and interact with the user.

 To display the game itself the plan is to use HTML5 and javascript/jquery to load game asset images and create the UI.